 - Or if you like salmon, try on the side of this frozen salmon in the air fryer.

-Asparagus Quinoa Salad Recipe FAQs
+Asparagus Salad Recipe FAQs

 Absolutely!
 Quinoa salad is great for making ahead and food prepping.
 Prepare salad as is and store in an airtight container in the fridge until ready to eat.
 In fact, it's actually better after it has time to sit.